How to Weather a Recession

 If you have a line, but your home equity has increased given higher home prices, take the time to reapply for a new HELOC and increase your emergency borrowing power.

-How did your portfolio and investment strategy hold up during the first bear market in 11 years and fastest 35% stock market decline we’ve ever seen?
-These are important questions as you recession proof your finances.
+How did your portfolio and investment strategy hold up during the last couple of bear markets?
+These are important questions as you figure out how to weather a recession.

-For many investors, 2020 was the first time to live-test their risk tolerance and pieces of their investment strategy.
+For many investors, 2020 and 2022 were the first times to live-test their risk tolerance and investment strategy.
 It’s one thing to say on a questionnaire that you’ll buy stocks versus sell during a decline.
 It’s another to push the buy button and avoid the sell one when stuff happens.

 Did you sell, hold, or buy?